Diagram spaces, diagram spectra, and spectra of units: Construction of the model structure on diagram spaces

-Each space $F_d$ is the pullback of the fibration $p_d \colon E_d \arr B_d$ over the basepoint $\ast \arr B_d$.
+Each space $F(d)$ is the pullback of the fibration $p(d) \colon E(d) \arr B(d)$ over the point $b \colon \ast \arr B(d)$.
 These pullbacks assemble into a pullback square of left $\sD$-modules: This pullback induces a pullback of topological homotopy colimits:

 By condition (i) on $(\sD, \sD_{+})$, both of the vertical arrows in \eqref{pullback_of_Dmodules} are fibrations, so we may apply Proposition \ref{map_of_hocolim_is_quasifib}.
 It follows that $q_*$ and $p_*$ are quasifibrations.
-Thus the homotopy fibers of $q_*$ and $p_*$ are weak homotopy equivalent.
-Since $B \sD $ is contractible, this implies that $\hocolim_{\sD} F$ is weak homotopy equivalent to $F p_*$ as desired. \end{proof}
+Since the square is a pullback, the fibers of $q$ and $p$ over $*$ are isomorphic.
+Thus the map of homotopy fibers $F_{*}(q) \arr F_{*}(p)$ is a weak homotopy equivalence, proving (i).
+To prove (ii), recall that the category $\sD$ has an initial object, and so the classifying space $B \sD $ is contractible.
+Thus the inclusion $F_{*}(q) \arr \hocolim_{\sD} F$ of the homotopy fiber of $q$ is a weak equivalence.
+Along with the weak equivalence of homotopy fibers, this gives a chain of weak equivalences between $\hocolim_{\sD} F$ and $F_{*}(p)$. \end{proof}

 We can now establish the crucial step in setting up the model structure: